ChrisFelt/CS361_Software_Engineering_I_Portfolio_Project/RGBRandomizer Microservice/README.md

 2. They "data" key value must contain a list of dictionaries containing RGB data.
-   The exact format of the JSON is described in the How to REQUEST data and How to RECEIVE data sections.
+   The exact format of the JSON is described in the 'How to REQUEST data' and 'How to RECEIVE data sections'.

 3. All communication must take place via JSON file requests and responses.
 No other messages will be accepted or sent.
-WARNING: if the request JSON does not match the prescribed format or contain a "status" key, the microservice will print a notification and skip it to wait for the next message.
+   WARNING: if the request JSON does not match the prescribed format or contain a "status" key, the microservice will print a notification, ignore the request, and wait for the next message.

 4. The microservice communicates with the client using ZeroMQ.